Knee Replacement Surgery

-The purpose of a knee replacement is to replace a diseased or damaged knee to restore pain-free movement in the joint.
-The surgery involves the bones, ligaments, muscles, cartilage and bursa that form the knee.
-You can expect complete healing without complications and recovery from surgery in about 6 months.
-Before you begin, it might be helpful to review normal knee anatomy and how a normal knee should work.
+The purpose of a knee replacement is to replace a diseased or damaged knee to restore pain-free movement of the joint.
+Before you begin reading this article, it might be helpful to review normal knee anatomy and how a normal knee should work.
+Also it will be useful to review the article regarding knee arthritis.

 The Artificial Knee Joint (prosthesis)

-- The femoral component is metal and replaces the end of the femur, the groove where the kneecap slides.
-The femur is commonly called the thighbone.
-It is the largest bone in the body.
+- The femoral component is metal and replaces the end of the femur (thigh bone)

 The Knee Replacement Operation